-4 semester hours Prerequisite: RAD 127 (Lec 3 hrs, Lab 3 hrs)
+4 semester hours (Lec 3 hrs, Lab 3 hrs) Prerequisite: As required by program.
+Corequisite: As required by program.

-This course provides the student with instruction in anatomy, physiology and positioning of the body systems.
-Theory and laboratory exercises will cover radiographic positions and procedures with applicable contrast media, pharmacology, and drug administration.
-Upon completion of the course, the student will demonstrate knowledge of anatomy and positioning skills in both the classroom and laboratory setting.
+This course provides the student with instruction in anatomy and positioning of spine, cranium, body systems and special procedures.
+Theory and laboratory exercises will cover radiographic positions and procedures with applicable contrast media administration.
+Upon completion of the course the student will demonstrate knowledge of anatomy and positioning skills, oral communication and critical thinking in both the didactic and laboratory settings.